Tenzer/explosion/README.md

 go get github.com/Tenzer/explosion
 ```

 and you will get an `explosion` executable.
 There is currently no flags for the program, it just takes a list of images and prints them out in the same order.
+If no filenames are provided it will read from standard input.

 ## Change log